illinois-cs419/illinois-cs419.github.io/index.md

 ## Assessments ##

-Assigned work will include 12 quizzes, 4 programming assignments and 3 exams. there will be an additional project for students taking the course for 4 credits.
+Assigned work will include 10 quizzes, 4 programming assignments and 3 exams. there will be an additional project for students taking the course for 4 credits.

 #### Weekly Quizes ####
 There will be short weekly quizzes on PrairieLearn.
 These quizzes will be based on the lecture material and will serve as practice for the exams
+**Each quiz can be taken repeatedly..you can retake it till you get all the questions correct**

 + **They are due by Friday at midnight of the following week (e.g. Quiz 1 is due by Friday of Week 2).**
 + They can be completed late for 50% credit at any time before Dec.
 9.